mroberts1/BOOTSTRA.386/manual/index.md

 Tracy Kidder enters the chat

-Gilda snaps back, "Oh you want another UCSD P-system?"
+Kat snaps back, "Oh you want another UCSD P-system?"

 The UCSD P-system is a lambasted operating system decades ahead of its time from the late 1970s.
 Similar to how Android, Python, PHP, Ruby, and the Web work in the 21st century code is written against not the underlying computer but for a suite of functions that run on a theoretical, idealized "virtual machine".
 On the P-System, it's done in Pascal and compiled to something called P-code.
 This unarguably works as it is the primary way software is written in the 21st century.
 Modern processors have specialized instructions and architectures to accommodate for software that uses such design.
 They have the resources to orchestrate such an abstraction.
 However, on early 1980s computer hardware, this is wildly ambitious.